Accounting & Bookkeeping

 The Operational Backbone: Karbon

-Karbon replaced Marcus’s mental model of his practice.
-Instead of tracking 18 clients’ status in his head, a spreadsheet, and his email inbox simultaneously, every piece of work had a defined location, status, and next action.
+Karbon replaces the mental model of the practice.
+Instead of tracking 18 clients’ status in your head, a spreadsheet, and your email inbox simultaneously, every piece of work has a defined location, status, and next action.

 For each client, Karbon maintains recurring work items: monthly bookkeeping, quarterly BAS/GST, annual tax return, annual financial statements.
 Each work item has a template with defined tasks, deadlines, and dependencies.
 When a new month starts, the bookkeeping work items generate automatically.
-Marcus doesn’t create them, doesn’t remember to create them, doesn’t risk forgetting one.
+You don’t create them, don’t remember to create them, don’t risk forgetting one.

 The status dashboard shows him everything at a glance: what’s in progress, what’s waiting on client documents, what’s due this week, what’s overdue.
 The Friday afternoon status meeting he used to hold with himself — scanning his inbox for forgotten tasks — is replaced by a two-minute dashboard check.